Nearsightedness Control & Treatment

 Put an end to your child's rising prescription costs.

-Dr. Moller, Optometrist, grew up to become very nearsighted, so has a special interest in treating/preventing myopia in young people.
+Dr. Kandi, our esteemed optometrist, grew up to become very nearsighted, so she has a special interest in treating/preventing myopia in young people.
 High amounts of nearsightedness are associated with eye diseases such as cataracts, glaucoma, and macular degeneration.
+We can prevent the risks!

 Request an appointment, call 253-432-4303, or message her to discuss options.
 She is only a phone call away for you.